StevNdegwa/todaynews/README.md

 # About

 ## Uses
-React: A javascript library for building user interfaces.<br/>
+1. React: A javascript library for building user interfaces.
-D3: A javascript data visualization framework.<br/>
+2. D3: A javascript data visualization framework.
-styled-components: A react based framework for styling components with css.<br/>
+3.  styled-components: A react based framework for styling components with css.
-Redux: A state management framework for javascipt applications.<br/>
+4. Redux: A state management framework for javascipt applications.

 ## Data sources:
 1. News; Gnews REST API homepage Url: https://gnews.io/